jamesjlandry/TheReckoning/README.md

 Users can create characters and update character build during game play.

-Users can update Character: Stats, Abilities, XP, Coin, Status, Powers, Equipment, Background, and Notes during gameplay and save to backend for the GM to see live updates.
+Users can update Character: Stats, Abilities, XP, Coin, Status, Powers, Equipment, Background, and Notes during game play and save to backend for the GM to see live updates.